• Public Gallery • Help

 Today (2023) I use Caltopo to create a track or route following the trail as closely as possible, using satellite maps whenever possible.
 I then export that track/route from Caltopo as either a gpx or Google kml format file.
 Using the freeware POIConverter program I can convert the Caltopo gpx/kml file to the MapTech “RXF” file format that Terrain Navigator uses.
 I use these “RXF” files with my BASIC program to get distances and elevation gains/losses.

 When I provide a Map in my photo albums, if I have used Caltopo, I will provide a link to the Caltopo map.
-Unfortunately, if you do not have a subscription, you will not be able to render the route using Satellite map but are limited a less precise alternative, Global Imagery.
+Unfortunately, if the map is one of the topo formats and you do not have a subscription, you will not be able to render the route using Satellite map layer but are limited a less precise alternative, Global Imagery, which is still quite good.
 If you want to make the effort, you can, however, export the Caltopo route to a Google “kml” file which can then be displayed in Google Earth.

 -Cascade Bill Mooseker